 However, not all fish will make the best goldfish tank mates.

 Every type of fish has different needs.
-For instance, some fish like warm water, others like cold water, some like saltwater, others don’t.
+For instance, some fish like warm water, others like cold water, some species are saltwater fish, while others could never survive in the ocean.
 Because you’ll want all of your fish to be healthy and happy, it’s important to choose tank mates that like similar tank conditions.

 Tank conditions for fish to live with goldfish